CristianColdea/EM_efficiency_map/README.md

 ![Example screenshot](EM_efficiency.png)

 ## Technologies
-* Plain Python and its specilized lybraries
+* Plain Python and its specialized lybraries

 ## Setup
 Keep the scripts and files in the same folder.